 Standard Setting—

 A process that establishes the minimum acceptable performance threshold required for candidates to be deemed to have met the knowledge and/or competence expectations on a credentialing examination or assessment.
-Also known as establishing the “passing point” or “.”
+Also known as establishing the “passing point” or “cut score.”

+Multiple methods exist, such as Angoff Method, Bookmark, Beuk, and Hofstee.
+One or multiple may be appropriate depending on the content of the examination, and requires psychometric input.
+See cut score.

 Standardization—